-Assumption:

-SPI is enabled in slave mode of operation, CPHA bit is set, all other bits are in their reset state, SS and SCK pin are driven low
+If the SPI is enabled in slave mode with the SS and SCK pins driven low and all other bits in their reset state, three bus clock cycles after clearing the CPHA bit, the SPIF flag is set.

-Action:

-CPHA bit is cleared

-Result:

-Three Bus Clock cycles after clearing CPHA bit, SPIF flag is set

 Workaround Change of CPHA bit should only occur while SPI is disabled (SPE bit cleared).